polyphony-chat/docs/docs/Protocol Specifications/core.md

     identity key for some reason.
 However, if the signature cannot be verified at a certain time, this information must be communicated to the actor performing the verification.

+#### 6.2.2 Handling of external messages

+In the context of federation with other federation protocols, such as ActivityPub, it is possible for actors to receive messages, which do not have a signature attached to them.
+If a P2 extension explicitly allows for this, it is possible for a polyproto server to forward such messages to clients.
+If a P2 extension does not explicitly allow for this, both servers and clients must reject such messages.
+Clients receiving unexpected external messages should inform the actor about the fact that a server has tried to send them an invalid, possibly malicious message.

+Before a polyproto server forwards such a message to clients, it must add an "external" property to the message object.
+If possible in the data format used, this property should be set to a boolean value of `true`.
+If the data format does not support boolean values, the property should be set to a string value of `true` in all lowercase characters.
+This property must be passed along to the client or clients receiving the message.

+If the actor receiving this external message is human, the client must inform the actor that the message is external, and that the message has not been signed by the sender.
+External messages should be distinguishable from signed messages at first glance.

 ### 6.3 Private key loss prevention and private key recovery

 As described in previous sections, actors must hold on to their past identity key pairs, should they